Copland & Twain: America 250

 Dvořák’s Seventh Symphony

-The MSO welcomes Eric Jacobson, “an interpretive dynamo” (The New York Times) to conduct Dvořák’s Seventh Symphony, a work of tragic grandeur flecked with sunlight.
-MSO Principal Tuba Robyn Black takes center stage for Vaughan Williams’s Tuba Concerto, which begins with a brisk march, ends with an energetic flurry of sound, and showcases the unique … Continued
+The MSO welcomes Eric Jacobson, “an interpretive dynamo” (The New York Times) to conduct Dvořák’s seventh symphony, a work of tragic grandeur flecked with sunlight.
+MSO Principal Tuba Robyn Black takes center stage for Vaughan Williams’s tuba concerto, which begins with a brisk march, ends with an energetic flurry of sound, and showcases the unique … Continued